hpi-swa-lab/squeak-tracedebugger/docs/re22/exposé.md

 To investigate this question, we are devising the following steps to build upon the current TraceDebugger:

 1. Design a query language and implement a (sufficiently efficient) interpreter for it to access the historic memory of a program trace.
-To implement the interpreter, create a symbolic SIMD executor for state queries by using [SimulationStudio](https://github.com/LinqLover/SimulationStudio).
+To implement the interpreter, create a symbolic executor for state queries against a time range by using [SimulationStudio](https://github.com/LinqLover/SimulationStudio).
 2. Build views on relevant slices of the historic memory to explore prior states and side effects.
 3. Integrate state-related stepping operators into the trace debugger to accelerate common navigation tasks.